 Condensation forms inside of a tent when the heat from your body and your breath is warmer than the inside surface of your tent.
 And if any water gets inside of your tent, it will also eventually lead to condensation if it can’t find a way to escape.

 For this reason, I sometimes open the entranceway of my tent just a little bit to crack it open for ventilation.
-Now if there’s lots of bugs outside and you need to keep your tent closed, then you need to ensure that most of the mesh on your tent is allowed to breathe and is not covered by a rainfly or tarp.
+Now if there are lots of bugs outside and you need to keep your tent closed, then you need to ensure that most of the mesh on your tent is allowed to breathe and is not covered by a rainfly or tarp.

 Pack Your Gear in Plastic Bags